 - Not having received communication from the authorities about close contact with a person infected by Covid-19.

-Travel restrictions are in place for high-risk countries and we have Business Continuity and Health and Safety plans in place for all Colt locations, should they be required.
+Business Continuity and Health and Safety plans in place for all Colt locations, should they be required.

 Talk to us

 If you would like one of our data centre specialists to get in touch to discuss your requirements, please complete and submit this form*.

 Alternatively, you can reach us on the phone numbers and email address listed below.

 *By submitting your details, you agree to our T&Cs.